Pros and Cons of Gifted Learning Programs in Schools

 Gifted Programs Are Underfunded

-Gifted services are determined at the state and local level.
-With a focus on general student proficiency—marked by the emphasis on statewide achievement tests—not much money is allocated for gifted programs.
-Gifted education is often an afterthought for many schools.
+In most cases, gifted services are determined at the state and local levels.
+Because of the focus on general student proficiency marked by an emphasis on standardized achievement tests, not much money is allocated for gifted programs.

 Teachers Are Not Adequately Trained